Instruments

 Warranty

-or damaged by excessive heat will not be replaced.
-Do not expose the resin handles to phenols or excessive heat. - Trying to modify or re-tip PDT instruments will void the warranty.
+• PDT instruments that have exceeded their life expectancy have been improperly maintained, are chemically contaminated, or are damaged by excessive heat and will not be replaced.
+Do not expose the resin handles to phenols or excessive heat.

-- The warranty for Gleason Guide™ is 5 years: For the warranty to be effective on the guides, register your guide purchase within 30 days of purchase here.
-You can do this online by going to PDTdental.com.
+• The warranty for Gleason Guide™ is 5 years.
+For the warranty to be effective on the guides, register your guide purchase within 30 days of purchase here.
 Improper handling of the guide will void the warranty.
-Too much pressure placed on the guide with the instrument when sharpening can cause wear on the guide this will void the warranty.
+Too much pressure placed on the guide with the instrument when sharpening can cause wear on the guide, which will void the warranty.

-- The number and type of patients (tenacious calculous build up is also tough on instruments over time)
+• The number and type of patients (tenacious calculous build up is also tough on instruments over time)

-- Proper maintenance of the cutting edge, such as regularly using a fine ceramic stone to maintain the proper cutting edge and shape or using a coarse transformation stone incorrectly causing the instrument to break down too fast or become misshapen.
+• Proper maintenance of the cutting edge, such as regularly using a fine ceramic stone to maintain the proper cutting edge and shape or using a coarse transformation stone incorrectly causing the instrument to break down too fast or become misshapen.

 With proper maintenance our instruments will outlast the competition, lasting 2 to 7 times longer than competitor instruments.